Manuel Margot Player Props: Rays vs. White Sox

-On Thursday, Manuel Margot (.242 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 7:10 PM ET.
+The Tampa Bay Rays, including Manuel Margot (.241 slugging percentage in past 10 games, including zero home run), battle starter Lucas Giolito and the Chicago White Sox at Guaranteed Rate Field, Friday at 7:10 PM ET.

-He strung together two hits (going 2-for-3) in his most recent appearance against the Astros.

 Manuel Margot Game Info & Props vs. the White Sox